Monday, December 31, 2007

 Serves 6

-Because you want to sauce the pasta lightly, this is enough for 1 pound of pasta.
-If you're making less than that, you can freeze the leftover sauce—just do so without the onion and without any cheese.
+Italians sauce pasta lightly, so — supposedly — this is enough for 1 pound of pasta.
+If you're making less than that, you can freeze the leftover sauce — just do so without the onion and without any cheese.
+However, we always just eat it all, even if I’m only making a small amount of pasta.
+It is good on any shape; I usually use penne, mezzi rigatoni, or rigatoni.

-One 400g can Italian plum tomatoes, cut up with their juice
+One 400 g can imported Italian plum tomatoes, cut up with their juice

 1 medium onion, peeled and cut in half

-Put the tomatoes in a saucepan.
-Add the butter, onion halves, and a little salt.
-Simmer uncovered over low heat for about 30 minutes, or until the butter separates from the tomato.
+Put the tomatoes through the food mill directly into a saucepan.
+I use a three-quart saucier.
+Add the butter and the onion halves.
+Simmer uncovered over very low heat for about 45 minutes, or until the butter separates from the tomatoes.

-Stir occasionally, taste, and adjust the salt—keeping in mind you’ll add cheese at the end.
 Discard the onion.
-Toss the sauce with pasta, then add Parmigiano and toss again.
+Toss the sauce with pasta, then add Parmigiano-Reggiano and toss again.

 No comments: